gottacatchenall/ms_sampling_effort/manuscript.md

 interactions?
 We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.
-We show that positive associations in co-occurence data can increase realized probability of false negatives, and demonstrate these positive associations are present in two spatially-replicated systems.
+We show that positive associations in co-occurrence data can increase realized probability of false negatives, and demonstrate these positive associations are present in two spatially-replicated systems.
 We conclude by suggesting that simulation of sampling effort and species occurrence can and should be used to